launchdarkly/sdk-test-harness/docs/service_spec.md

   * `streaming` (object, optional): Enables streaming mode and provides streaming configuration.
 Currently the test harness only supports streaming mode, so this will be inferred if it is omitted.
 Properties are
     * `baseUri` (string, optional): The base URI for the streaming service.
 For contract testing, this will be the URI of a simulated streaming endpoint that the test harness provides.
 If it is null or an empty string, the SDK should default to the value from `serviceEndpoints.streaming` if any, or if that is not set either, connect to the real LaunchDarkly streaming service.
     * `initialRetryDelayMs` (number, optional): The initial stream retry delay in milliseconds.
 If omitted, use the SDK's default value.
+  * `polling` (object, optional): Enables polling mode and provides polling configuration.
+Properties are:
+    * `baseUri` (string, optional): The base URI for the polling service.
+For contract testing, this will be the URI of a simulated polling endpoint that the test harness provides.
+If it is null or an empty string, the SDK should default to the value from `serviceEndpoints.polling` if any, or if that is not set either, connect to the real LaunchDarkly polling service.
   * `events` (object, optional): Enables events and provides events configuration, or disables events if it is omitted or null.
 Properties are:
     * `baseUri` (string, optional): The base URI for the events service.
 For contract testing, this will be the URI of a simulated event-recorder endpoint that the test harness provides.
 If it is null or an empty string, the SDK should default to the value from `serviceEndpoints.events` if any, or if that is not set either, connect to the real LaunchDarkly events service.
     * `capacity` (number, optional): If specified and greater than zero, the event buffer capacity should be set to this value.